MMagTech/fmTV/README.md

 - `POLLING_INTERVAL`: Interval (in seconds) between Last.fm API polls (`300` seconds by default).
 - `YOUTUBE_API_KEY` = Google Developer APIU key for Youtube Data API v3

+### Obtain an API key from Last.fm

+This script assumes you already have a Last.fm account and are scrobbling succesfully

+**Log In:**
+Log in to your Last.fm account.

+**Go to the API Page:**
+Navigate to the Last.fm API page by going to https://www.last.fm/api.

+**Create an API Account:**
+On the API page, you’ll see an option to create an API account.
+Click on "Create API account."

+**Fill Out the Application Form:**
+You will be asked to fill out a form with details about your application.
+Provide the following information:

+Application Name: A name for your application Application Description: A brief description of what your application does.
+Application Website: Not Applicable
+Application Redirect URI: Not Applicable
+Agreement to Terms: Check the box to agree to the API Terms of Use.

+**Submit the Form:**
+After filling out the form, submit it.
+Last.fm will process your request, and once approved, you will receive an API key.

+**Access Your API Key:**
+After approval, you can access your API key from the API page under your account.

 ### Obtaining a Developer Key from Google Developer Console

 Used for downloading metadata and setting thumbnail